rbrewer/latex-uhm-thesis/README.md

 distinguishing it from the original class.

 The new thesis class has been used to successfully submit dissertations to Graduate Division, most recently in May 2013.
-However, it was based on the 2010 UH thesis style guide, and now there is a 2014 version of the style guide.
-It will need to be modified for theses submitted under the new guidelines.
+Version 2.2.0 has been updated to conform to the September 2014 version of the UH thesis style guide, but as of this writing (2015-03-09) has not been used to submit a thesis to Graduate Division, so it should be considered a beta version.

 Instructions